 - identification data and profile of the patient

 - visit and encounter information (visit/encounter types, dates and time)

 - information gathered regarding the patient’s illness and health status (symptoms, signs, test results)

 - decisions and plans both immediate and long term (diagnosis, treatment plan)

-- activities (tasks) performed for or on the patient (the time, the person performing it, the location, the method, the equipment used)
+- activities (procedures, tasks) performed for or on the patient (the time, the person performing it, the location, the method, the equipment used)

 - events (incidents) that occurred (planned and unplanned)